tankerkiller125/graphgrc/docs/scf/pri-021-purposespecification.md

 - [8.5.1](../iso27701/851.md)

 ## Control questions
-Does the organization ensure the data privacy notice identifies the purpose(s) for which Personal Data (PD) is collected, received, processed, stored, transmitted, shared?
+Does the organization identify and document the purpose(s) for which Personal Data (PD) is collected, used, maintained and shared in its data privacy notices?